Reactive-Extensions/RxJS/index.md

 aka _Reactive Extensions for JavaScript_.

-It's a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators.
+RxJS a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators.
 Using Rx, you can represent asynchronous data streams with Observables and much more.

 RxJS provides easy-to-use conversions from existing DOM, XmlHttpRequest (AJAX), and jQuery events to Rx push-collections, allowing you to seamlessly plug Rx into your existing apps.